-Thailand Health Insurance
+Thailand Expat Health Insurance Guide

 No wonder it’s such a popular destination for expats and tourists alike.

 At the same time, with tropical climates come a number of health risks which might not be of concern back home.
 These can include malaria, rabies and Japanese Encephalitis